blbadger/blbadger.github.io/clifford-attractor.md

 ![lightning image]({{https://blbadger.github.io}}clifford_attractor/lightning_0.png)

 This map shares resemblance to a lightning bolt!
+See [here](/tesla-coils.md) for some man-made lightning.

 We can see that small changes in $x_0$ cause noticeable changes in the shape of the bolt, but do not change its general direction: adding 0.000001 to $x_0$ successively yeilds

 ![lightning image]({{https://blbadger.github.io}}clifford_attractor/lightning_1.png)